-The Market Square comprise of primarily block paving, with areas of cobblestone to the east of the Square.
-There are steel bollards to the south of the Market House, and various memorials, plaques, statues and tourist information surrounding Market House.
-Surrounding the Market house, an ancient well, a memorial cross to local men killed during the War of Independence, a bronze bust of Lord Edward Fitzgerald and a stone statue of St. Brigid commemorating those having died at Gibbet Rath.
+As part of Kildare County Council's Covid-19 response a tarmac open space was implemented in the western section of the Square with planting and street furniture to encourage outdoor gathering and dining.
+There are steel bollards to the south of the Market House, and various memorials, plaques, statues and tourist information surrounding it including an ancient well, a memorial cross to local men killed during the War of Independence, a bronze bust of Lord Edward Fitzgerald, a stone statue of St. Brigid commemorating those having died at Gibbet Rath and a statue of Bill 'Squires' Gannon, captain of the 1928 Kildare football team and first to raise the Sam Maguire Cup.
 A bus shelter is located to the south of the Square, Toilet kiosk to the east of the market house and various litter bins throughout.
-There is no coordination in the use of materials for street furniture.
-The space would benefit from an overall review and master plan.

-Almost all the buildings on the Square are street fronted, except a stone plinth and rail to the front of 'Next Door' and the former Hibernian Bank to the south of the square, to the front of the former library to the east of the square.
+Almost all the buildings on the Square are street fronted, except a stone plinth and rail to the front of 'Boyle's' and the Bank of Ireland to the south of the square, to the front of the former library to the east of the square.
 These railings are original and contribute to the character of the space.
-Replacement rails occur to the front of the dwelling adjoining the pharmacy at the junction with Nugent Street to the north east of the square, and a replacement railing to the front of Virginia Lodge to the north west of the square.
+Replacement rails occur to the front of the dwelling adjoining the pharmacy at the junction with Nugent Street to the northeast of the square, and a replacement railing to the front of Virginia Lodge to the north west of the square.

-Land use on Market Square is predominantly commercial on all three sides, comprising retail uses, and a number of public houses, a hotel, and restaurant uses.
-Some residential use may exist on the upper floors of some of the commercial buildings.
-The predominant land use is food outlets, restaurants and public houses.
-The use of inappropriate modern signage on a number of these properties, and the cumulative impact of this on the square detracts from the historic character of the square.
-Notwithstanding this the land uses contribute to the vibrancy of the space, and have the potential to contribute to its overall character.
+Land use on Market Square is predominantly commercial on all three sides, comprising restaurant uses, cafes, hotels and public houses.
+The Southwells building that fronts onto the Square is currently vacant, however the façade retains many original elements including shopfront facia dimensions, fan light and first floor window opes which contribute to the character of the Square.
+The use of inappropriate modern signage on some properties can detract from the historic character of the square.
+Notwithstanding this, the land uses contribute to the vibrancy of the space and contribute to the overall character of this part of the town centre.

-Fig. 7.4 Street Furniture market Square
+Fig. 28 - Street Furniture market Square

-Fig. 7.5 Street Furniture Market Square
+Fig. 29 - Street Furniture Market Square

-Fig. 7.6_View of Market Square South Eastward
+Fig. 30 - View of Market Square South Eastward